Apple Privacy Changes Will Cloud Email Open Rates

 Email open rates are likely not your primary KPI.

-After all, it’s much more important to know if people are actually converting from your messages (donating, signing advocacy petitions, etc.) as opposed to simply opening them.
+After all, it’s much more important to know if people are actually converting from your messages (donating, signing advocacy petitions, etc.) than simply opening them.

-However, open rates have been a useful proxy to learn about the effectiveness of your messaging (Is my subject line compelling enough to get people to open?
+However, open rates have been a useful proxy for learning about the effectiveness of your messaging (e.g., Is my subject line compelling enough to get people to open?
 Are the people who open my emails actually clicking through and taking action, or do they simply read and then delete my message?).
 Unfortunately, that indicator will no longer be reliable.
 Depending on how the Apple update actually functions, your open rates could be all over the map going forward.

 It’s important to ensure that you are measuring the success of your email campaigns based on the primary objective you want your readers to complete.
 For fundraising messages, that objective is making a donation.
 For advocacy, it’s signing a petition or calling their elected representative.
 For special events, it’s registering or buying a ticket.
 By keeping your eye on the prize of that primary objective, you’re less likely to be swayed by unreliable open rates.